 - Even with everything he did accomplish, he also had tons of other ideas that never got past his notes.
 A nightclub where films would be projected on women's bodies, for instance.

-- Frank Oz has speculated that, given his fascination with CG animation in his last few years, he would have joined Pixar.
+- Frank Oz has speculated that, given Jim's fascination with computer animation in his last few years, he might have joined Pixar.
 Now that's something to sigh about never getting to see.

-- World Building: Both of his theatrical releases that stepped away from the Muppets had their own in-depth settings.
+- Both of his theatrical releases that stepped away from the Muppets had their own in-depth settings.
 These unique worlds were a combination of the genius of Henson and artist Brian Froud.